coveo/ui-kit/packages/quantic/decisions/0001-testing-strategy.md

 **Example Playwright Test Scenarios**:

 - A user uses a Quantic component by interacting with its multiple buttons and triggering Coveo analytics.
 We test that the expected analytics are sent, that the events are valid, and the response from the analytics API are correct.
 - A user navigates through a whole search workflow, interacting with multiple components.
+We test the expected Search API calls and responses, the analytics calls and response, and also the reactivity of the full search experience.
 - Verifying that API requests made by the component are accurate and produce the expected results in the UI.

 ## Alternatives Considered